-Our mission is…..
+The London Welsh School, founded in 1958, is an independent, co-educational bilingual school for children aged 3-11.
+Our mission is to serve our community by providing an inclusive and happy environment, through the languages of Welsh and English, which enables our pupils to develop into confident life long learners, achieve their potential anbd become responsible global citizens

 The mission statement reflects how the family of Ysgol Gymraeg Llundain/ London Welsh School (YGLL/LWS) is to conduct itself at all times.
 All communication and interaction between members of the family of YGLL/LWS- staff, children, parents, carers and visitors must reflect